Distributed Adaptive Nearest Neighbor Classifier: Algorithm and Theory: Numerical Results

 In this section, we apply the four classifiers in Section \ref{Sec:simulation} to the adult income dataset from UCI Machine Learning Repository (\citealp{Dua:2019}).
 The goal is predict whether a person makes over 50K a year.
 After removing missing values, we retain $32561$ observations and use age, final weight, education, capital gain, capital loss and weekly working hours as the feature vector.
 The whole data is divided into a training dataset with $26049$ observations (about 80\%) and a testing dataset with sample size $6512$ (about 20\%).
 We use the same settings in Section \ref{Sec:simulation} to evaluate the prediction error of the testing dataset.
 The results are summarized in Figure \ref{figure:adult}.
-Overall, our proposed algorithm DANN has the best performance under various choices of $\epsilon$.
-Moreover, in comparison with DANN\_nes, DANN significantly speeds up the computation when $\epsilon\leq 0.5$.
+Overall, our proposed algorithm DAES has the best performance under various choices of $\epsilon$.
+Moreover, compared with DA, our estimator DAES significantly speeds up the computation when $\epsilon\leq 0.5$.